-SCSI Messages Description

-All One or more of the following might be causing the problem.

-A failing SCSI device (adapter or drive)
+- A failing SCSI device (adapter or drive)

-An improper SCSI configuration
+- An improper SCSI configuration

-Duplicate SCSI IDs in the same SCSI chain
+- Duplicate SCSI IDs in the same SCSI chain

-An improperly installed SCSI terminator
+- An improperly installed SCSI terminator

-A defective SCSI terminator
+- A defective SCSI terminator

-An improperly installed cable
+- An improperly installed cable

-A defective cable
+- A defective cable

-Action: Verify that:
+Verify that:

-• The external SCSI devices are turned on.
-External SCSI devices must be turned on before the computer.

-The cables for all external SCSI devices are connected correctly.

-The last device in each SCSI chain is terminated properly.

-The SCSI devices are configured correctly.
+- The external SCSI devices are turned on.
+External SCSI devices must be turned on before the computer. - The cables for all external SCSI devices are connected correctly. - The last device in each SCSI chain is terminated properly. - The SCSI devices are configured correctly.

 If the above items are correct, run the diagnostic programs to obtain additional information about the failing device.
 If the error remains or recurs, call for service.